devsapp/fc-api/commands/createAliasWithNewVersion.md

   --access string                    Specify the key name.
   --props string                     The json string of props.
   --serviceName string               The name of the service.
   --aliasName string                 The name of the alias.
+  --additionalVersionWeight string   [JSON String] The additional version to which the alias points and the weight
+                                     of the additional version.
   --description string               The description of the alias.
 ```